AllenInstitute/nomenclature/build_annotation_tables.md

 By default all cell types ("leaf" nodes) have exactly one alias and all cell sets (internal nodes) do not have any aliases.
 This step is where you can update the `nomenclature_table.csv` file to add these aliases.
 Unless you note an error, **no not update this file except to fill blanks in the `cell_set_alias` and `cell_set_alt_alias` collumns.**  An example file for our human MTG data set (`nomenclature_table_humanMTG.csv`) is provided as an example.
 More detail about aliases is provided at the link above, but in short:

 * cell_set_alias - nodes representing a useful collection of cell types can be manually tagged with an alias by matching the node label shown on the plotted dendrogram with the `original_label` column.
 For example, a node containing all of the Pvalb+ GABA-ergic neuron types might be labeled "Pvalb".
 Cell types already have labels, which should be left alone.
-* cell_type_alt_alias - this slot represents any additional names that you'd like to save for a given cell type.
-These could include **common usage names** (such as "Chanelier cells") or other aliases that will allow matching between taxonomies.
-Typically this column is used only for cell types and not internal nodes.
+* cell_set_alt_alias - this slot represents any additional names that you'd like to save for a given cell type.
+These could include **common usage names** (such as "Chandelier cells") or other aliases that will allow matching between taxonomies.
+Typically this column is used only for cell types.
+For internal nodes it is useful to duplicate the cell_set_alias column as cell_set_alt_alias

 If desired, other columns can also be added to this table, and those columns will be appended to the dendrogram object in the code below as well.
 Once this file has been completed, save the result as a csv file, and continue with the code below, using that file name as input.